Jalen-Dunlap/DrinkJournal/README.md

-# DrinkJournal an app for tracking drinks that you drink
+# DrinkJournal an app for tracking recipes and ratings for different beverages you drink